 1. All MATLAB code.

 2. Report.
-The content of many conference papers and technical reports follows.
+The content of many conference papers follows.
 I am having you mimic it relatively closely.
 This will be good practice for your term project and for writing such papers.
 Other details may be found in the rubric in this folder: look at it.

-Abstract: Briefly summarize the paper, including features, classifier, your extension, and numerical results.
+Abstract: Briefly summarize the entire paper, including background and approximately 1 sentence each for features, classifier, your extension, and numerical results.

 Section 1: Introduction and problem statement.
 Why do we care about sunset detection (and scene classification as a whole)?
 Why is sunset detection a challenging problem?
-Include an image to show how challenging it is.
+Include an image that shows how challenging it is.
+Why is the proposed solution interesting?
+This section is mostly non-technical and several paragraphs long.

 Section 2: What novel work you did to overcome this problem?
 Describe whatever changes you made to the baseline system to try to improve classification performance, and the anticipated results.

 Section 3: Process followed for feature extraction.
 Describe the process at a high-level, not merely walking through your code.
 How did you extract the features?
-Give lots of details, showing an image or two.
+Give lots of details, showing an image with the grid overlaid on it.
 Give equations for RGB to LST.
-Describe how you normalized the data.
-Describe how you handled images that weren’t a boundary of the block size.
+Describe how you normalized the data, and why your needed to normalize it.
+What are the theoretical ranges for each band?
+(It is sufficient to discuss the means, I’ll leave analysis of the standard deviations to a particularly motivated team.)
+Describe how you handled images with dimensions that weren’t a multiple of the block size, and why that was OK.

 Section 4: Experimental setup and results.
 The last section included the details about what you did, regardless of the data set you used.
 Now include details about the data set: your inputs and outputs.
-How many images of each type did you use in the training and testing sets?
+How many images of each type (sunset and non-sunset) did you use in the training and testing sets?
 Document the experiments conducted.
 How did you choose your classifier parameters?
 What was the accuracy of the classifier once the parameters were tuned?
 How many of the training images became support vectors?
-(You can move the actual evidence of kernel parameter tuning to an Appendix if it is too lengthy.)
+Include a table showing evidence of kernel parameter tuning – if it is too lengthy, you can move it to an Appendixand reference it in this section.
 Once you tune your parameters, you must also show final results in the form of an ROC curve as you vary your decision threshold away from 0.

 Section 5: Discussion and Conclusion.
-Show some sample images that were classified successfully and unsuccessfully by the system.
-Discuss briefly why the classification results are reasonable.
-Explain what problems you had along the way and how you resolved them.
-(This would be part of a technical report, not a conference paper, but I’m curious.)
+Show sample images that were classified successfully and unsuccessfully by the system.
+Include at least 2 of each type (FP, TP, FN, TN) and discuss for each why the classification results seem reasonable.
+(A good way to choose interesting images is to look at ones in the margin and ones that are far from the margin – use the svmfwd’s y1 output to guide you.)
 Describe what the next steps would be if you had another 2 weeks to continue working on the problem.
 What if you had another year?
+Don’t let this just be an afterthought – consider issues that you identified in the discussion.

 Process and Hints (this is how I would direct a research assistant)